Plaza521/configs/README.md

 # configs
-Just my configs for programs
+Just configs for programs (for download becase I haven't my own server D:)

 Download
 --
-To download config for only one program you can use something like:
+To download config only one you can use something like:
 ```console
 svn checkout https://github.com/Plaza521/configs/trunk/programname
 ```